 How do I submit tax declarations?

 Declarations must be submitted, and taxes paid, between the 1st and 15th of each month.
-So, if you will not be physically in Georgia for this monthly procedure every single month, you will need a representative here who can make the submission on your behalf.
+So, if you will not be able to get messages to your Georgian phone, and make the declarations every single month, you will need a representative here who can make the submission on your behalf.
 Our accountants can handle this for you.

 What expenses should be tracked and what can be charged against my tax bill?